 Mindful Pause

-Often times we crave sweets because of some underlying thought or emotion that drives a desire for something comforting.
-When the craving hits we must take a mindful pause to become aware of our emotions, senses, and actions.
-We may be frustrated, stressed, tired or bored and looking for an escape from those uncomfortable feelings.
-Unfortunately, we all know those feelings won’t go away by eating chocolate (although, that would be awesome!).
+Oftentimes, we crave sweets because of some underlying thought or emotion that drives a desire for something comforting.
+When the craving hits, taking a mindful pause allows us to become aware of our emotions, senses, and actions.
+We may be frustrated, stressed, tired, or bored and looking to escape those uncomfortable feelings.
+Unfortunately, we all know those feelings won’t disappear by eating chocolate (although, that would be awesome!).
 Yet our brain seems to think it will work every time.
 A little mindfulness and a full toolbox of ways to soothe yourself without food can go a long way when it comes to managing that sweet tooth.

 Sort Through the Craving